APLMOOC/APLMOOC/docs/course/ch3/part1.md

 ```

-Note that for the Fibonacci function, a constant value phi for the golden ratio was used.
-If the value of phi is changed, the Fibonacci function will use the updated value.
+Note that for the Fibonacci function, a constant value PHI for the golden ratio was used.
+If the value of PHI is changed, the Fibonacci function will use the updated value.

-In order to let the Fibonacci function define its own phi, we have to define it inside the function itself.
+In order to let the Fibonacci function define its own PHI, we have to define it inside the function itself.
 APL allows any number of assignment statements inside a function before the statement which evaluates the result, using the diamond-shaped statement separator ``⋄``, or placing the statements on new lines.
 The following two functions are equivalent.

 ```apl
       fibonacci ← {